-\This section does not technically form part of the Directors' Remuneration Policy but does form part of the Annual Implementation Report.
+This section does not technically form part of the Directors' Remuneration Policy but does form part of the Annual Implementation Report.
 It is included here for information only.

-Element and purpose Long-Term Incentives

-To motivate and incentivise delivery of sustained performance over the long-term, and to promote alignment with shareholders' interests, the Group operates the Phoenix Group Holdings Long-Term Incentive Plan

-Policy and operation

-- Awards under the LTIP may be in any of the standard forms of awards to receive shares for nil-cost (as described for DBSS above), forfeitable awards of shares or in the form of cash-based 'phantom' awards - over the long-term, and to Awards are made following the promote alignment with shareholders' interests, accordance with the LTIP rules - During the period until vesting of LTIP awards, the number of shares within such awards is cumulatively increased by the value of dividends notionally payable in respect of the vesting shares - Malus/clawback provisions apply on a basis consistent with the equivalent provisions in the AIP and DBSS - The Company will honour the vesting of all awards granted under previous policies in accordance with the terms of such awards

-Maximun

-- The formal limit under the LTIP is 300% of base salary per annum (and 400% per annum in exceptional cases) - The Remuneration Committee expressly reserves discretion to make such awards as it considers appropriate within these limits

-- The Remuneration Committee may set such performance conditions for LTIP awards as it considers appropriate (whether financial or non-financial and whether corporate, divisional or individual) - Once set, performance measures and targets will generally remain unaltered unless events occur which, in the Remuneration Committee's opinion, make it appropriate to make adjustments to the performance conditions, provided that any adjusted performance condition is, in its opinion, neither materially more nor less difficult to satisfy than the original condition - For each part of an LTIP award subject to a specific performance condition, the threshold level of vesting is 25% of that part of the LTIP award.
-The Remuneration Committee reserves the discretion to make changes to these levels which it considers non-material - The performance period for LTIP awards will be at least three years, but the Remuneration Committee reserves discretion to lengthen (but not reduce) any performance period and/or introduce a separate holding period for vested shares
+Element and purpose Policy and operation Maximum Performance measures Element and purpose Long-Term Incentives To motivate and incentivise delivery of sustained performance over the long-term, and to promote alignment with shareholders' interests, the Group operates the Phoenix Group Holdings Long-Term Incentive Plan Awards under the LTIP may be in any of the standard forms of awards to receive shares for nil-cost (as described for DBSS above), forfeitable awards of shares or in the form of cash-based 'phantom' awards Maximum The formal limit under the LTIP is 300% of base salary per annum (and 400% per annum in exceptional cases) The Remuneration Committee expressly reserves discretion to make such awards as it considers appropriate within these limits.
+The formal limit under the LTIP is 300% of base salary per annum (and 400% per annum in exceptional cases) The Remuneration Committee expressly reserves discretion to make such awards as it considers appropriate within these limits.
+Once set, performance mata targets will generally remain unless events occur which Remuneration Committee it appropriate to make adju performance conditions, per communication committee it appropriate to make adju performance conditions, per communication committee it appropriate to make adju performance conditions, per communication committee it appropriate to make adju performance conditions, per communication commitment of the set of th The Remuneration Committee may set such performance conditions for LTIP awards as it considers appropriate (whether financial or non-financial and whether corporate, value of dividends notionally payable in respect of the vesting shares Malus/dawback provisions apply on a basis consistent with the equivalent provisions in the AIP and DBSS opinion, neither materially more nor less difficult to satisfy than the original condition For each part of an LTIP award subject to a specific performance condition, the threshold level of vesting is 25% of that part The Company will honour the vesting of all awards granted under previous policies in accordance with the terms of such awards in Committee ards changes to of the LTIP award.
+The Remuneration Committee reserves the discretion to make changes to these levels which it considers non-material The performance period for LTIP awards will be at least three years, but the Remuneration Committee reserves discretion to lengthen (but not reduce) any performance period and/or introduce a separate holding period for vested shares